Stingaree (1934 film)

 Stingaree is an American pre-Code romantic drama film directed by William A. Wellman released by RKO Radio Pictures in 1934.
 The film was based on a 1905 novel by Ernest William Hornung.
 Set in Australia, it stars Irene Dunne as Hilda Bouverie and Richard Dix as Stingaree.
 Hollywood had previously filmed the Hornung story as serials in 1915 and 1917, starring True Boardman.

+Producer David Lewis wrote, "Bill Wellman has been quoted as saying that Stingaree was the worst movie he was ever associated with, and I’m sure it was.
+I can’t say it was the worst movie I ever made, but it was among the worst."

 Plot

 In 1874 Australia, newly installed Police Inspector Radford boasts to wealthy Hugh Clarkson that he will capture the famous outlaw Stingaree, who has returned to the area.
 Hilda Bouverie is an impoverished servant working for the Clarksons.
 Mr. Clarkson is kind, but his wife treats Hilda and Annie, another servant, as menials.
 Mrs. Clarkson is excited by the news that Sir Julian Kent, a renowned British composer, is going to be her guest.
 She dreams of performing before him and becoming an opera star, but her singing is not good.
 Hilda begs to be allowed to sing as well, but Mrs. Clarkson turns her down.
 Meanwhile, Sir Julian stops over at a tavern, where Radford and his colleagues are drinking.
 When Stingaree enters, the policemen are suspicious of the stranger; he is searched, but no weapon is found.
 His sidekick Howie follows, only he is armed.
 They abduct Sir Julian.
 Unaware of this, Mrs. Clarkson goes off to meet Sir Julian.

 While she is away, Hilda, who dreams of being an opera singer herself, plays Sir Julian's new song.
 When Stingaree enters the Clarkson residence to reconnoitre for a future robbery, she mistakes him for Sir Julian and sings for him.
 He is entranced, and praises her talent.
 When the Clarksons return, they are accompanied by Radford, who eventually recalls Stingaree.
 Unmasked, he flees, taking Hilda with him.
 When they reach his hideout, Stingaree is annoyed to find that Howie has let Sir Julian escape, foiling his attempt to get her an audition.
 Hilda tells him that her parents had the dream of singing, and that when they died she inherited the dream.
 Then Stingaree kisses her.